SoftFever/OrcaSlicer/doc/print_settings/calibration/pressure-advance-calib.md

 Once test generated, one or more small rectangular prisms could be found on the plate, one for each test case.
 This object serves a few purposes:

 1. The test pattern itself is added in as custom G-Code at each layer, same as you could do by hand actually.
 The rectangular prism gives us the layers in which to insert that G-Code.
-This also means that **you'll see the full test pattern when you move to the Preview pane**:
+This also means that **you'll see the full test pattern when you move to the Preview pane:**

 ![PA pattern batch mode plater](https://github.com/SoftFever/OrcaSlicer/blob/main/doc/images/pa/pa-pattern-batch-plater.png?raw=true)